Skip to content

 Free-withdrawal provisions and death-benefit mechanics vary by carrier and may be affected by optional riders.
 Surrender charges and market value adjustments (MVA) can apply to withdrawals above the free amount.

-- Define your use case: Hold to maturity, interest-only income, or occasional free withdrawals.
+1. Define your use case: hold to maturity, interest-only income, or occasional penalty-free withdrawals.

-- Compare the path, not just the end: Look at interim account values for your likely usage pattern.
+2. Compare the path, not just the end: look at year-by-year values and likely cash-flow patterns.

-- Confirm beneficiary mechanics: Understand how the contract pays out during the guarantee period.
+5. Confirm beneficiary mechanics: understand how the contract pays out during the guarantee period.

 Compare Simple vs. Compound MYGAs